Mutations

 - All database reads inside the transaction get a consistent view of the data in the database.
 You don't have to worry about a concurrent update changing the data in the middle of the execution.

 - All database writes get committed together.
-If the Mutation writes some data to the database, but later throws an error, no data is actually written to the database.
+If the mutation writes some data to the database, but later throws an error, no data is actually written to the database.

 For this to work, similarly to queries, mutations must be deterministic, and cannot call third party APIs.
 To call third party APIs, use actions.